This post will discuss 10 common ego defence mechanisms that we encounter regularly in our day-to-day lives.

-Similarly, when our ego is under a possible threat or has already been hurt in some way, there are certain defence mechanisms that are launched by our subconscious in order to protect it and maintain our psychological well-being.
+Similarly, when our ego is under a possible threat or has already been hurt in some way, there are certain defense mechanisms that are launched by our subconscious in order to protect it and maintain our psychological well-being.

 In other words, our subconscious mind employs these operations to protect our conscious mind from emotional pain.
-These defence mechanisms can sometimes be very helpful in allowing us to cope with a traumatic event but at other times they may just be a means of self-deception.
+These defense mechanisms can sometimes be very helpful in allowing us to cope with a traumatic event but at other times they may just be a means of self-deception.